costajob/app-servers/README.md

 Node.js is based on the V8 engine, optimized by Google and supporting most of the new ES6 features.
 Node.js leverages on the JavaScript built-in event loop to grant concurrency.
 Parallelism is supported via pre-forking.

+### Dart
+[Dart](https://www.dartlang.org/) version 1.2.4 is installed via homebrew.
+Dart is an object-oriented, class defined, single inheritance language using a C-style syntax that transcompiles optionally into JavaScript.
+It supports interfaces, mixins, abstract classes, generics, optional typing, and concurrency though asynchronous execution and actor-based model.

 ### Elixir
 [Elixir](http://elixir-lang.org/) 1.5.1 is installed via homebrew.
 Elixir is a purely functional language that runs on the [Erlang](https://www.erlang.org/) VM.